-After the concrete slab has been determined to be adequately dry, installers should also use a wood moisture meter to test the MC of the finished floor product prior to installation.
-In fact, there are many wood moisture meter products available that can measure the MC of the majority of wood flooring species on the market today.
-By measuring and assessing concrete and wood moisture levels separately, builders and homeowners lower the potential risk of future moisture related problems when combining the two materials together.
+After the concrete slab has been adequately dry, installers should also use a wood moisture meter to test the MC of the finished floor product before installation.
+Many wood moisture meter products available can measure the MC of most wood flooring species on the market today.
+By measuring and assessing concrete and wood moisture levels separately, builders and homeowners lower the potential risk of future moisture related problems when combining the two materials.

 It is important to be aware of MC variables within flooring materials.
 Many engineered hardwood flooring products can contain 3-12 multiple inner core ply layers of either a hardwood or softwood plywood type of material cross layered, glued and pressed together.
-The top layer is a thicker hardwood veneer wear layer that is then glued and pressed on the top surface of the core.
+The top layer is a thicker hardwood veneer wear layer that is glued and pressed on the top surface of the core.
 When installing these types of hardwood floors, installers must recognize that all composite wood products can contain different wood species with varying MC characteristics.

 Concrete and hardwood flooring have different moisture properties that must be understood for these materials to work well in tandem.

-The whole process of installing hardwood floors over concrete slabs relates to moisture measurement and control.
+The process of installing hardwood floors over concrete slabs relates to moisture measurement and control.
 Throughout the process, builders and homeowners must ensure that the moisture readings obtained for each of the floor’s components, both the concrete slab and hardwood flooring, are good to go.

 Excess moisture in either one can continue to plague stakeholders once they have finished installing hardwood floors.
 In a normal comfortable home, with slight RH changes throughout the seasons, the hardwood flooring responds naturally by expanding and contracting.
-This seasonal movement is a normal characteristic of wood flooring and it never stops.
+This seasonal movement is a normal characteristic of wood flooring and never stops.
 One of the best ways to ensure that the hardwood flooring will give the optimum lifetime performance that a homeowner expects is to install humidity controls.